RocketSmash9000/IATL/README.md

 - Use WASD to move
 - Use Q/E to rotate
 - Use Numpad Enter to get to the credits
-- Controller is also supported
+- Controller is also supported since v0.1.2-beta

 ## System requirements
 - Any Windows version (XP or higher).